Indian Wedding in Spain: 2026 Packages (Barcelona & Mallorca)

 3) Fire/ritual safety

-Havan/agnikund is typically allowed with containment (fire bowl, sand, extinguishers) and venue approval.
+Havan/agnikund is typically allowed with containment and venue approval.
 Some sites require a fire-safety vendor or a fire warden.
 Plan for extra ventilation if indoors.

 4) Accessibility & transport